sahilSENPAII/medical-qa-lora/README.md

-# Medical Question Answering — LoRA Fine-tuning of Llama-3.2-1B-Instruct
+# Medical Question Answering: LoRA Fine-tuning of Llama-3.2-1B-Instruct

 Fine-tune **unsloth/Llama-3.2-1B-Instruct** (an ungated mirror of Meta's Llama-3.2-1B-Instruct) on the **MedQuAD** medical QA dataset using